Disney Princess Half Marathon Race Recap

 I am so glad I went straight to the Pandora line because the combatants wanting Pandora, Alex and Ani bracelets AND Dooney and Bourke merchandise were all in the same line!
 This was an organizational mistake!
 The demand for these items was so great that every 5 minute delay in getting in that line added a half an hour or more wait time to procuring your merchandise.
 I hope they fix this because that line is actually where I saw my first shopping nervous breakdown of the day.
 I found my family, picked up my desired merch and with Alex and Ani bracelets in hand (they were so pretty) proceeded to shop for another hour picking up every piece of Disney Princess Half Marathon merch I could have wanted.
 I handed my haul over to my dad who was so lucky as to get the opportunity to wait in the 1 hour long cash line, while Mom and I proceeded to make our way to the Fit for a Princess Expo.
 I am not even joking, he was in the line waiting to make the purchases for an hour.
 The Fit for a Princess Expo is definitely meant for a team of 3.

 Meanwhile, we casually walked over to the Fit for a Princess runners expo where we were greeted by D.J.
 Prince Charming.
 This venue provided everything and anything a runner might need (or want).
 Yes, everything you could imagine was available.
 From nice running clothes, running shoes, race gels, sparkle skirts, to compression socks not to mention Jeff Galloway; having every running brand you could think of.
 If you forgot to pack something…you could find it here.
 Being an experienced runner, I had already packed what I needed so I enjoyed the ambiance and got my nails done with princesses on them while we waited for my dad to reunite with us.
 After acquiring my race shirts at a booth in the corner, complete with fresh nails, I was good to go.
-I stopped at a few of the photo spots on the way out, and headed to grab an early dinner at Tony’s in The Magic Kingdom.
+I stopped at a few of the photo spots on the way out, and headed to grab an early dinner at Tony’s in The Magic Kingdom and to take advantage of some fast passes.
 Stage 1 complete.